 \section{Democratizing 3D Parallelism}

-Motivated by Section \ref{sec:moti1}, one main design principle of Merak is filling the gap between the complicated 3D parallelism training and accessibility of community models.
-We develop a \emph{model partitioner} for Merak, which will create a proxy representation of a model graph (Section \ref{sec:proxy}), and automatically shard the model into a subgraph sequence (Section \ref{sec:shard}).
-After these two steps, Merak assigns subgraphs to workers, and builds them into an execution module for runtime engine.
+One key design principle of Merak is bridging the gap between complex 3D parallelism training and accessibility of community models.
+We develop a model partitioner that creates a proxy representation of the model graph (Section~\ref{sec:proxy}) for auto TMP, and automatically shards the model into a subgraph sequence (Section~\ref{sec:shard}) for auto PMP.
+Subsequently, Merak assigns different subgraphs to workers according to a specific algorithm, and builds them into an execution module for the runtime engine.

-With the help of model partitioner, users could be free from the details of models and train giant models with 3D parallelism as easy as training on a single GPU.
-An example script is shown in Figure \ref{fig:usage}, compared to the standard training process with Transformers~\cite{Wolf_Transformers_State-of-the-Art_Natural_2020} Trainer, Merak only requires a few lines of code of parallel degrees setting and there is no model refactoring.
-The very similar interface to Transformers Trainer can bring much convenience to training models in Transformer library, where users could find a large number of model resources and could get much help from the active community.
-As for models not in Transformers library, as long as a model is traceable, it could be trained by Merak as well.
-There are more usage examples including different situations and tasks in the code repository of Merak.
+With the help of our model partitioner, users do not need to account for the specific structure of each model, and are able to train giant models with 3D parallelism as easily as training on a single GPU.
+An example script presented in Figure~\ref{fig:usage} shows that, compared to the standard training process using Transformers~\cite{Wolf_Transformers_State-of-the-Art_Natural_2020} Trainer, Merak only requires a few lines of code to set parallel degrees, and avoids model refactoring.
+A very similar interface to that of Transformers Trainer offers convenience to training models in the Transformers library, where users can access a large number of model resources, as well as help from the active community.
+Any model absent from the Transformer library can also be trained by Marek, so long as they are traceable.
+More examples, including those pertaining to various situations and tasks, are present in the Merak code repository.